Ernest-27/Udemy_courses/README.md

 •	Is there a correlation between the number of lectures in a course and the reviews?
 •	What are the number of free and paid courses in a particular subject?
 I would be making use of Python to analyze this dataset and create charts to further illustrate the insights gotten.
+The python file where the codes were ran, and the visuals were created has been uploaded above with the name "udemy py file" while the csv file is alongside.
+All the questions that are stated here, were also answered on the "py file" uploaded.